 - While you might be thinking about just chopping up the strawberries, a quick whirl in the food processor or blender breaks the strawberries up and gives you just the right amount of juice and all that amazing strawberry flavor.

 - This recipe calls for a square baking pan.
-A metal or glass pan is fine, but since you’ll be serving this dessert in that same pan, a blender is a nicer choice!
+A metal or glass pan is fine, but since you’ll be serving this dessert in that same pan, a glass pan with a lid is a nicer choice!

 - Let this dessert chill in the refrigerator for at least four hours to allow everything to set up.
 If you have time, plan ahead and make it the day before to give is a chance to set up overnight.